Penelope Bould MBACP Couples, Adults, Children, Families, Psychosexual, L'coach

 |Other languages:||French; and some German.
 English mother tongue.|

 The latest appointment starts at 11pm.
-Monday to Friday & weekend working but in some circumstances later.
-Face to face, phone & Skype.
+Monday to Friday & weekend working, in some circumstances later.
+Face to face, phone, Skype & Facetime.
 Disability accessible for most disabled people.

 Types of client